zoylendt/zoylendt.github.io/content/Note Taking/quartz config changes.md

   - self hosted
 ---

-This post's topic are the changes I made of my quartz instance, besides the content inside the directory `/content`.
+This post's topic are the changes I made of my quartz instance, in order to differentiate its appearance from the default config.

+The inspirations for this changes come from the [Quartz Showcases](https://quartz.jzhao.xyz/showcase), mainly the following ones:

 ## quartz.layout.ts